 Red Bull: It’s fantastic to get the pole in Montreal 9 June, 2013 Red Bull team and drivers report from qualifying for the Canadian Grand Prix at Circuit Gilles Villeneuve in Montreal.
 Sebastian Vettel: It was very tricky today, especially as you never knew what the conditions were going to be like the next time you went out.
 It was intermediate tyres throughout, but it was extremely difficult to adapt as the conditions were constantly changing.
 In the last qualifying session we decided to have two runs; we thought the second would be quicker, as we had a new set of tyres for that, but it started to drizzle in the last sector, in particular in the chicane.
 I went straight there on one lap and on the second I had a mistake somewhere else, so it turned out that the first run was the important one.
 I’m happy [that] the lap was good enough, as it was tight with Lewis.
 Congratulations to Valtteri, I think he did an excellent job putting the Williams on P3.
 For us, I am extremely happy with the result and looking forward to the race tomorrow.
 I think we had strong pace yesterday, so no matter what the conditions we should be in decent shape.
 Mark Webber: That was quite tricky for everyone.
 It’s a bit of a mixed grid and I would have liked to have been a bit more comfortable than fifth, but in the end it’s what we got.
 There’s a long way to go tomorrow, so let’s see how it unfolds.
 It was a good job by Bottas and it should be an interesting grand prix.
 Dry conditions tomorrow are nicer for everyone as it makes it a bit more predictable and straightforward, and visibility here isn’t great here if it rains.
 Christian Horner: It’s fantastic to get the pole in Montreal.
 It was a really difficult qualifying session and it’s very easy for things to go wrong in a session like that.
 Just to get both cars in Q3 was a result, so to get pole with Sebastian and P5 with Mark on the grid for tomorrow’s grand prix is a really positive starting position.”
 Thierry Salvi (Renault): A difficult session, with rain on and off, so congratulations to Sebastian and the team for getting it spot on.
 The circuit is one of the hardest on the engines, with the long straights combined with heavy braking zones, so starting from pole is a good feeling.
 We know it’s a long race tomorrow and conditions will be very different from today but we’ll do our best to help the team score its first win in Canada.
 (Red Bull) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.